amomsi/RHCA-Performance-Study-Guide/README.md

 ```
 The /sys directory contains information provided by the kernel about the state of the system.
 For example, the /sys/module/<module-name>/parameters/<parameter-name>.

+To permanently set the same value every time the module is loaded, create a special configuration file in /etc/modprob.d/<name>.conf:
 ```shell
 options <module-name> <parameter>=<value>
 ```